 In the same way, we’re reaching out to the lost and dying world around us inviting them into this same love relationship and to become part of the Bride of Christ as well.
 Despite our imperfections, weaknesses, and flaws, Christ still loves her, sought her, and laid his life down by dying on the cross so as provide her the opportunity to unite with him through his gift of salvation ((Check out my post, The Wedding at Cana: Why Did Jesus REALLY Make the Wine?)).
 He made the first move and gives her the chance to reciprocate.

 If You’re Not Part of the Solution, You’re Part of the Problem

 If Jesus loves the Church, you and I as members of it should love it as well.
 We can’t use the excuse that the church has too many hypocrites in it or has screwed up too many times.
 Disillusionment is one thing, but remaining bitter and using that as a way to avoid helping prepare the Bride for her groom is not acceptable.

-Don’t let anybody teach you that through a works based theology that we are to prepare ourselves for that day.
+Don’t let anybody teach you that through a works-based theology that we are to prepare ourselves for that day.
 The Bride does not make herself presentable.
-The Bridegroom labours to beautify her in order to present her to himself.
+The Bridegroom labors to beautify her in order to present her to himself.
 We respond.
 He chose us before the foundation of the world (Eph 1:4-6).
-He had us in mind as He hung dying on the cross.
-He doesn’t sleep or slumber, but ever lives to make intercession for us to stave off every accusation the enemy makes.
+He had us in mind as endured that cross, despising its shame for the joy set before him (Heb 12:1-2).
+He doesn’t sleep or slumber, but ever lives to make intercession for us to stave off every accusation the enemy makes (Heb 7:25).

 I haven’t been married very long yet, but I already know that if I were to treat my wife the way some preachers treat the Bride of Christ, she’d have left me already.
 Threatening her with the consequences of unfaithfulness is not going to entice her the same way as showing true love does.